mercury2269/mercury2269.github.io/_posts/2014/2014-03-04-changes-in-msbuild-with-visual-studio-2013.md

 > On 64-bit machines the 32-bit tools will be under: C:\Program Files
 > (x86)\MSBuild\12.0\bin

-So if you are build you project using C:\Windows\Microsoft.NET\Framework\v4.0.30319\msbuild.exe it will no longer work if you don't have Visual Studio 2012 installed and you need to switch to the version specific msbuild 12.0 in C:\Program Files (x86)\MSBuild\12.0\Bin\MSBuild.exe.
+So if you are building you project using C:\Windows\Microsoft.NET\Framework\v4.0.30319\msbuild.exe, without Visual Studio 2012 installed, it will no longer work, and you will need to switch to the version specific msbuild 12.0 in C:\Program Files (x86)\MSBuild\12.0\Bin\MSBuild.exe.

 That's it, hopefully this post will save someone some time.